Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

 While the preceding analysis highlights the mesoscopic topology of the polarization textures, it is also instructive to examine how these polarization patterns relate to the underlying local structural character of the layer.
-To this end, the local polarization was averaged over the simulation time and classified using a threshold-based criterion: unit cells were identified as rhombohedral when all 3D components exceeded 7~$\mu$C/cm$^2$, orthorhombic when two components were dominant, tetragonal when a single component prevailed, and paraelectric when all components remained below 7~$\mu$C/cm$^2$.
+To this end, the local polarization was averaged over the simulation time and classified using a threshold-based criterion.
+A polarization component is considered significant when its magnitude exceeds 7~$\mu$C/cm$^2$.
+Accordingly, unit cells are identified as rhombohedral when all three components exceed this threshold, orthorhombic when exactly two components exceed it, tetragonal when only one component exceeds it, and paraelectric when all components remain below 7~$\mu$C/cm$^2$.
 The same threshold values were used for all layer thicknesses and were chosen conservatively so that all structural variants could be consistently identified.

 This analysis reveals that freestanding BTO layers undergo a sequence of structural transformations that closely mirrors the bulk rhombohedral–orthorhombic–tetragonal–paraelectric phase transitions.
 At low temperatures, most cells exhibit three nonzero polarization components, consistent with a rhombohedral-like local character.
 Upon heating, one component progressively diminishes, giving rise to an orthorhombic-like regime within a narrow temperature window.
-With further temperature increase, the system evolves into a predominantly tetragonal-like configuration, and eventually into a weakly polarized, fluctuation-dominated paraelectric state (see Fig.~S3 in the Supplemental Material \cite{suppl}).
+With further temperature increase, the system evolves into a predominantly tetragonal-like configuration, and eventually into a weakly polarized, fluctuation-dominated paraelectric state.
+Additional data supporting these phase assignments are provided in Section S2 and S3 in the Supporting Information.

 These results demonstrate that BTO, even under spatial confinement, preserves a sequence of structural transformations closely resembling those of the bulk.
 Confinement and finite-size effects modify the detailed polarization textures, yet the overall evolution of the average structure still follows the characteristic rhombohedral-orthorhombic-tetragonal-paraelectric progression.
 When initialized from wave-helix configurations, the simulations do not display a clearly developed orthorhombic phase.
 This could simply stem from the orthorhombic regime being restricted to a very narrow temperature interval in this model.